 A root canal helps preserve the tooth and keep its structure intact.
 If the inside of your tooth has a damaged or infected dental pulp, you may need to remove the structure to prevent further damage.
 This helps you maintain your natural tooth as healthy as possible.

-Your root canal procedure will begin with a confidential consultation with our lead dentist, Dr. Woodwall.
+Your root canal procedure will begin with a confidential consultation with our Thousand Oaks dentist, Dr. Woodwall.
 He will help determine whether a root canal is appropriate for you.

 Once you agree to proceed with a root canal, your dentist will develop a treatment plan that specifies which tooth should be addressed and how to go about it.